Building Forms in React with React Hook Form and Yup

 In this example, we are using useWatch to watch the value of the password field.
 We are using the password value to show a warning message if the password is longer than 8 characters.

-Password less than 8 characters
+Password less than 8 characters autocomplete and intellisense in typescript

 Wrapping up